- Must not possess a bachelor's degree

 Federal regulations require that institutions enforce a Pell census date.
 At Marquette, the Pell census date is the close of late registration each term.
 A Pell grant recipient’s final Pell grant is based on his/her enrollment status (e.g., full-time, three-quarter time, half-time).
-As a result, if a student is not registered as a full-time student by the end of late registration, he or she will receive less than the full-time award.
+As a result, if a student is not registered as a full-time student by the end of late registration, he or she will receive less than the full-time grant.
 If, however, the college or student adds a class after the close of late registration and the student reaches full-time status, the student’s Pell grant cannot and will not be adjusted to reflect the change in enrollment.
-As a result, it is imperative that a student be registered for ALL classes/clinical/internships, etc., by the end of late registration so he/she receives the maximum award available.
+As a result, it is imperative that a student be registered for ALL classes/clinical/internships, etc., by the end of late registration so he/she receives the maximum grant available.

 Disbursements of Title IV Funds for Books and Supplies

 Through June 30, 2016, Pell Grant-eligible students who have Title IV funds offered in excess of school charges are eligible for a refund.
-(Effective July 1, 2016, all students awarded Title IV funds in excess of school charges are eligible for a refund.)
+(Effective July 1, 2016, all students offered Title IV funds in excess of school charges are eligible for a refund.)
 The refund should be made by the seventh day of class to obtain books and supplies.
 Marquette University meets this requirement by refunding the student his or her Title IV credit balance by the seventh day of class.

 If a student has not yet established eligibility to receive Title IV funds at least 10 days before the beginning of a payment period because of outstanding verification requirements or unresolved conflicting information, this requirement does not apply.